This Charter is developed to:

 Each formally constituted Committee will have written terms of reference, approved by the Board.
 Formal minutes of each Committee meeting will be prepared and circulated to each of the Directors within the time frame set out in the relevant Committee’s terms of reference, together with a clear list of recommendations and/or other matters and issues for the consideration of the full Board at the next Directors’ meeting.

-The Board has sole responsibility for the appointment of Directors to Committees and expects that, over time, the Directors will rotate on and off various Committees taking into account the needs of the Committees, legislative requirements, skill sets and the experience of the individual Directors.
+The Board has sole responsibility for the appointment of Directors to the various Committees taking into account the needs of the Committees, legislative requirements, skill sets and the experience of the individual Directors.